sdcly2023/DTLR-CS/README.md

 so the parameters in U-Net can be used as part of pretrained weights.

-By first training a classical U-Net using ```/nets/UNet.py``` then using the pretrained weights to train the UCTransNet, CTrans module can get better initial features.
+By first training a classical U-Net using ```/nets/UNet.py``` then using the pretrained weights to train the DTLR-CS.

 This strategy can improve the convergence speed and may improve the final segmentation performance in some cases.